craftercms/docs/source/developers/plugins/studio-plugins.rst

 Crafter Studio Plugins
 ======================

-Crater Studio plugins allows users to replace a piece in Studio or work in conjunction with Studio.
+Crater Studio plugins allow users to replace, extend or even create stand alone experiences to serve a particular use case or set of use cases.
-It is for the authoring environment and can be a separate app that runs outside of Studio UI, or it can be a piece of widget or a sidebar item added inside the Studio UI.
+Studio plugins extend the authoring environment and can be pieces within Studio UI or have their own devoted page inside Studio, in which case plugin authors have a blank canvas to design their full plugin experience.

+Stand alone plugins can make use of Studio UI components using various possible mechanisms described below.

 The Crafter Studio API that gets a file for a given plugin, the ``getPluginFile`` API found here :studio_swagger_url:`#/plugin/getPluginFile` facilitates extending Studio through plugins.